 2. How much does a drill press usually cost?

 Again, the expense will depend greatly on the features.
 Though it is possible to segment options into three sub-sections: entry-level, mid-level, and high-end.
 On average, the first tier models cost less than $400, mid-tier choices are between $500 to $700, while the top-tier choices are usually above $1000.
+If you're lucky, you could get a good deal during Black Friday.

 3. Who are the people best suited for this tool?